Coroner: Breastfeeding mothers should not consume alcohol, after baby dies with high alcohol level in blood

 However one of the possibilities for such high levels was due to Sapphire drinking breast milk.

-While Dr Stables was uncertain about the cause of death, contributing factors included acute alcohol intoxication, dangerous sleeping environment, prematurity, possible septicaemia, and suffocation.
+While Stables was uncertain about the cause of death, contributing factors included acute alcohol intoxication, dangerous sleeping environment, prematurity, possible septicaemia, and suffocation.

 After receiving the post mortem report Coroner Bell asked police to get statements from Tua and Williams, seeking an explanation as to how Sapphire's blood alcohol levels could be so high.